liliyequantum/Entanglement-engineering-by-RL/README.md

 ## Code Files

-`*` Files with the suffix `Fig_plot` are used for plotting figures.
+1. Files with the suffix `Fig_plot` are used for plotting figures.

-`*` Files with the suffix `Fig_code` are used for generating data.
+2. Files with the suffix `Fig_code` are used for generating data.

+## References

-Stable-baselines3 for the PPO agent [https://stable-baselines3.readthedocs.io/en/master/index.html]
+1. Stable-baselines3 for the PPO agent: [https://stable-baselines3.readthedocs.io/en/master/index.html]

-Sb3-contrib for the recurrent PPO agent [https://sb3-contrib.readthedocs.io/en/master/index.html]
+2. Sb3-contrib for the recurrent PPO agent: [https://sb3-contrib.readthedocs.io/en/master/index.html]